-This paper is organized as follows.
-In Section 2, we first describe an OCTDM ring structure and our model.
-In Section 3, we derive the theoretical lower bound for the number of frames necessary to accommodate all paths for given parameters (the numbers of transmitters/receivers and time slots).
-In Section 4, three path accommodation algorithms are considered, and we propose a traffic-splitting access method suitable for the OCTDM ring.
-The effective-ness of those algorithms is then compared based on the theoretical lower bounds shown in Section 3.
+The rest of the paper is organized as follows.
+In Section 2, we first describe a OCTDM ring structure and our model.
+In Section 3, we derive the theoretical lower bound on the number of frames necessary to accommodate all paths for given parameters (the numbers of transmitters/receivers and time-slots).
+In Section 4, three path accommodation algorithms are considered, and we propose a traffic splitting access method suitable to the OCTDM ring.
+The effectiveness of those algorithms is then compared based on the theoretical lower bounds shown in Section 3.
 In Section 5, we analytically obtain and evaluate the packet delay time.
-Conclusions and future work are summarized in Section 6.
+Conclusions and future works are summarized in Section 6.